A Saddle Point Numerical Method for Helmholtz Equations: Abstract

 \section{Abstract}

-Most discretizations of the Helmholtz equation result in a system of linear equations that has an indefinite coefficient matrix.
-Much effort has been put into solving such systems of equations efficiently.
-In a previous work, the current author and D.C.\@ Dobson proposed a numerical method for solving the complex Helmholtz equation based on the minimization variational principles developed by Milton, Seppecher, and Bouchitt\'{e}.
-This method results in a system of equations with a symmetric positive definite coefficient matrix, but at the same time requires solving simultaneously for the solution and its gradient, resulting in a much larger system of equations.
+In a previous work, the author and D.C.\@ Dobson proposed a numerical method for solving the complex Helmholtz equation based on the minimization variational principles developed by Milton, Seppecher, and Bouchitt\'{e}.
+This method results in a system of equations with a symmetric positive definite coefficient matrix, but at the same time requires solving simultaneously for the solution and its gradient.
 Herein is presented a method based on the saddle point variational principles of Milton, Seppecher, and Bouchitt\'{e}, which produces symmetric positive definite systems of equations, but eliminates the necessity of solving for the gradient of the solution.
+The result is a method for a wide class of Helmholtz problems based completely on the Conjugate Gradient algorithm.